wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-restapp.md

 ---
 The future of the restaurant business is shaping rapidly.
 With each passing year, exponential technologies like artificial intelligence become more widely used in the food and beverage industry, bringing a wave of disruption.

 Thanks to these advancements restaurants are starting to integrate technology into their experience – and customers absolutely adore it.
-By being proactive and utilising the right technological enhancements, restaurants can deliver superior customer experience, retaining and winning new customers in the process.
+By being proactive and utilising the right technological enhancements, restaurants can deliver a superior customer experience, retaining and winning new customers in the process.
 There are many reasons for restaurants to adopt technology including enhancing customer satisfaction, improving operations and cutting costs.

 RestApp is a startup disrupting the space with a new generation sales, automation and loyalty system developed with 30 years of experience that meets all operational needs of single branch or chain businesses.

 The team at RestApp believes that restaurants can only succeed if they give all their concentration on their food and services.
 In order to help restaurants achieve this focus, RestApp has developed an easy-to-use sales system, marketing tools, loyalty programs, cost and stock management, online ordering system and mobile applications.

-This week we caught up with Oytun Oztumer, the Founder of Restapp to discuss how they enable businesses to use the latest and most advanced technologies in the industry at lower cost.
+This week we caught up with Oytun Oztumer, the Founder of Restapp to discuss how they enable businesses to use the latest and most advanced technologies in the industry at a lower cost.

 ## The startup at a glance